tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-07-13-ppw-ale-grzeje.md

 The announcement post featured the show's official poster, focusing on the term "Zmowa" (roughly translated as _Collusion_), promising the hottest (literally and figuratively) show of the summer.
 The hype text suggested "collusion versus collusion" - which refers to [Biesiad's](@/w/biesiad.md) plan to exact revenge, and thwart [Mister Z](@/w/mister-z.md)'s and [Gustav Gryffin](@/w/gustav-gryffin.md)'s new alliance that screwed him of the PpW Championship belt at [Ledwo Legalne 4](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md).

 Prior to the show, PpW is holding a 5-day open seminar with [Jacob Crane](@/w/jacob-crane.md), which they call their "summer course".
+This later turned into [Ewenement Dojo](@/o/ewenement-dojo.md), PpW's official wrestling school with Crane and Biesiad as coaches.

 ### Build-up

 * [Jacob Crane](@/w/jacob-crane.md) is returning from his three-month stint in Japan's BJW, and wants his rematch against [Gabriel Queen](@/w/gabriel-queen.md)
+* In an [Instagram reel][reel-olgierd-gryffin], Gustav reached out to Olgierd and offered Legia Łysych ([Olgierd](@/w/olgierd.md) & [Hammers](@/w/marco-hammers.md)) a match against Goblin.
+To rile Olgierd up, Gustav suggested that Goblin is "stealing Legia's colors" (coincidental similarity as both Goblin and Legia wear white, red and green).
+They implied that it will be a handicap match because Goblin is too crazy to find himself a partner.

 Predicted card based on social media: